 Nobody likes a bully.
 But tell that to Uber, which has made little effort to shroud its back-handed tactics to annihilate its ridesharing competitors, namely Lyft.
-Leveraging a war chest which now has grown to some $1.5 billion dollars, Uber has done whatever it can to put Lyft down — from gimmicky marketing schemes and attack ads, to even lowering rates.
+Leveraging a war chest which now has grown to some $1.5 billion dollars, Uber has done whatever it can to put Lyft down — from gimmicky marketing schemes, attack ads, to even lowering rates.
 But all of that seems paltry in comparison to Uber’s latest anti-Lyft strategy, which has devolved into outright sabotage.

 Lyft and Uber have announced new features that could bring them closer to true ridesharing than ever before.
 Last week, Lyft launched its new “Lyft Line,” which allows users to share rides with strangers going along similar routes.
 Not to be outdone, Uber preemptively announced that it would be launching a similar feature — UberPool — on August 15.